DaviAraujoCC/Githubrunner-operator/README.md

     keyRef: token // The key of the secret containing the token
   strategy:
     type: "PercentRunnersBusy" // Strategy type
-    scaleUpThreshold: '0.8' // Scale up threshold indicates which percentage of runners must be busy(or idle) to scale up
+    scaleUpThreshold: '0.8' // Scale up threshold indicates which percentage of runners must be busy to scale up
-    scaleDownThreshold: '0.5' // Scale down threshold indicates which percentage of runners must be busy(or idle) to scale down
+    scaleDownThreshold: '0.5' // Scale down threshold indicates which percentage of runners must be busy to scale down
     scaleUpFactor: '1.5' // Scale up factor indicates the multiplier that will be used to increase the number of replicas
     scaleDownFactor: '0.5' // Scale down factor indicates the multiplier that will be used to decrease the number of replicas EOF